brooklynrail/brooklynrail-platform/content/events/2022/03/rona-pondick-at-marc-straus-gallery.md

 ---
 title: Rona Pondick at Marc Straus Gallery
 deck: Featuring Pondick and Jessica Holmes
-summary: Artist Rona Pondic joins Rail ArTonic editor Jessica Holmes for a conversation.
+summary: Artist Rona Pondick joins Rail ArTonic editor Jessica Holmes for a conversation.
 We conclude with a poetry reading.
 people:
   - person: rona-pondick